marcopeg/fetchq/pg-extension/README.md

 res - documents that have been rescheduled rej - documents that have been rejected err - documents that have been triggered an unexpected error

-## How to Work this out

-1. `make test-start` will run postgres
-2. `make test-run` will build the extension and run the tests
-3. `make test-stop` will kill postgres